-- 1.3.1.
-CSC 2017 will again have a separate Diesel Utility Class as part of the competition.
-The addition of a diesel class is in response to requests from teams and sponsors to have an opportunity to design and build a snowmobile around diesel technology rather than gasoline or electric technologies.
-The nature of diesel engines with their higher torque capability and lower operating speeds makes them less desirable for the higher powered and more traditional trail snowmobiles.
-Over the years, teams attempting diesel solutions had to overcome clutching problems which prevented them from obtaining speeds of 45 mph.
-Diesel engines also tend to be heavier resulting lower acceleration times.
-For these reasons, the DUC will not have an acceleration event.
-In the Endurance/Fuel economy event and the In-Service Emissions Event, the DUC sleds will be expected to maintain trail speeds of 35 mph. - 1.3.2.
-The Diesel Utility Class (DUC) will still have the clean and quiet priorities of the Clean Snowmobile Challenge.
+Diesel engines have higher torque capability and lower operating speeds which makes them less desirable for the higher powered and more traditional trail snowmobiles, but we want to overcome that battle in this competition.
+Due to clutch problems and heavier engines this class will NOT have an acceleration event.
+During, Endurance/Fuel economy event and the In-Service Emissions Event, the DUC sleds will be expected to maintain trail speeds of 35 mph.

+- 1.3.2.
+The Diesel Utility Class (DUC) will still have the clean and quiet priorities of the CSC.
 EPA emissions requirements for off-road vehicles are fuel-neutral.
 Since higher, more noticeable emission particles (soot) are also a characteristic of diesel engines, there will be an additional emissions requirement for controlling soot. - 1.3.3.
 The noise test will be the steady state test consistent with SAE J1161 with a speed of 35 mph. - 1.3.4.
-Each of the four major snowmobile manufacturers (Arctic Cat, BRP, Polaris, and Yamaha) has a snowmobile in the Utility category.
-None of them offer a diesel option.
+Each of the four major snowmobile manufacturers (Arctic Cat, BRP, Polaris, and Yamaha) has a snowmobile in the Utility category, none of them offer a diesel option.
 It is a requirement that the starting point for the DUC be a snowmobile from one of these four manufacturers, that is no more than five years old and that the chassis is used in the Utility category for that manufacturer.
 The gasoline engine must be replaced by a diesel engine.
 The horsepower rating of the replacement engine must not exceed 130 hp, consistent with the traditional trail sled class. - 1.3.5.
-The only fuel that will be allowed is diesel or bio-diesel.
-No power boosters or on board reformers will be allowed. - 1.3.6.
+The only fuel that will be allowed is diesel or bio-diesel up to 9%.
+No power boosters or on-board reformers will be allowed. - 1.3.6.
 Minimum Performance Requirements

-Snowmobiles competing in CSC IC and DUC must have the following minimum performance:
+Snowmobiles competing in the DUC must have the following minimum performance: